Melanie offers lessons in:

 - Colourstrings Method available to Cello students

 Melanie is always interested to teach pupils who wish to have instruction in any of the above instruments/subjects, and learn more about the musical language.
-Pupils of all ages are welcome and can be prepared for exams and public performances if desired.
+Pupils of all ages from four years old are welcome, and can be prepared for exams and public performances if desired.
 She ensures that all pupils are able to progress both musically and technically in order for their learning to be consistent and their music-making fulfilling.
+Currently Melanie is mobile in the Tain area and also teaches online.

 Melanie is keen to tailor her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
 She takes the well being, learning and safety of all her pupils seriously.
 Melanie is a member of The Musicians Union which provides Melanie with insurance cover as a professional player and teacher.